rawpython/remi/README.md

 Remote access
 ===
-If you are using your REMI app remotely, with a DNS and a behind a firewall, you can specify special parameters in the `start` call:
+If you are using your REMI app remotely, with a DNS and behind a firewall, you can specify special parameters in the `start` call:
 - **websocket_port**: an integer number of the port used by websocket.
 Don't forget to NAT this port on your router;
 - **host_name**: a string containing the host name or remote ip address that allows to access to your app.